Les Baux-de-Provence: Culture

-Christmas at Baux in the Church of Saint Vincent is held on Christmas Eve during midnight mass.
+Christmas at Les Baux in the Church of Saint Vincent is held on Christmas Eve during midnight mass.
 This is primarily a live nativity scene, which takes place before the pastorage ritual developed in the pastoral world and dating back to the 16th century.
 This traditional ceremony was abandoned during the 19th century but was revived in 1902: a cart pulled by a ram, decorated with leaves and candles, brings a newborn lamb.
 Each shepherd, in turn, kisses the feet of the child Jesus then passes the lamb hand to hand before giving an offering.

 Carrières de Lumières, established in 1976 as the Cathédrale d'Images, is a permanent show in which large bright images are projected on the stone walls of huge galleries dug into the rock of the Val d'Enfer on the road to Maillane.
 The wall surface used extends over 4,000 m2.
 Cathédrale d'Images is a fairy and giant slide show in the dark projected on the limestone walls of the quarry where the viewer is immersed in a visual and musical universe.
-Despite its success the Cathédrale d'images had to stop its activities in Baux-de-Provence at the end of 2010 after refusing a Public Service Delegation.
+Despite its success, the Cathédrale d'images had to stop its activities in Les Baux-de-Provence at the end of 2010 after refusing a Public Service Delegation.
 The municipal council then entrusted the management of the site to the Culturespaces company who operate under the name of Carrières de Lumières.